ibm-cloud-docs/vpc/vsi_is_create_instance.md

  ```
  {: pre}

-### Provision an instance from a private catalog image by using the API
+### Provision an instance from a private catalog image with the API
 {: #create-instance-private-catalog-image-api}
 {: api}